text that reads, crystals, rocks, minerals, gemstones

 Article Photos

-All of the rocks and minerals in the pop-up photos in this article come from our collection.
-Except for the fake turquoise and fake malachite.
+The rocks and minerals in the pop-up photos in this article are from our collection, except for the fake turquoise and malachite!